CS2401-Fall2021/lab-6-sorting/README.md

 * input (1 pt)
 * expdected output (1 pt)
 * Actual output (1 pt)
-* What you are trying to test in a comment. (example: I am testing an array that is already sorted) (2pts)
+* What you are trying to test in a comment. (example: I am testing merging on an array that is already sorted) (2pts)

 The four methods to test are